stel-furet/Mviz/bug_list.md

 ## Current Issues

 ### High Priority
+- **AM Preset Export Causes App Relaunch**: When exporting the AM visualizations user-generated presets list, an "export successful" toaster message appears, then the app immediately relaunches/reloads.
+This should not happen - export should complete without reload.
 - **Smooth Color Morphing When Morph ON**: AM visualization morph transitions are abrupt - need smooth color interpolation between presets.
 Requires changes to core AM library.
 - **Background Opacity Slider for All AM Viz**: Add universal background opacity slider that covers all AudioMotion visualizations (regular and advanced)
 - **Fix Background Slider in Fluidity and IZ**: Background opacity sliders not working correctly in Fluidity and Infinite Zoom visualizations